rozdakin/crest_feather_vibes/README.md

 # crest_feather_vibes
 This project investigates the potential sensory function of feather crests.
 The goal is to understand how the vibrational properties of feather crests correspond to avian social displays.
+Investigators on this project include Suzanne Amador Kane, Daniel van Beveren, and Roslyn Dakin.